 Professionals define hypnotherapy in different ways; most agree that hypnosis involves creating a state of mind which normal thinking is suspended temporarily.

-The British Society of Clinical and Academic Hypnosis (BSCAH) in the UK shows a detailed history of hypnosis, but also outlines the types of conditions, which can be helped.
+The British Society of Clinical and Academic Hypnosis (BSCAH) in the UK shows a detailed history of hypnosis, but also outlines the types of physical health and mental conditions, which can be helped.
 Hypnosis is generally considered to be a useful form of treatment especially during childbirth, stress, anxiety, weight loss, panic attacks, as a restful sleep hypnosis treatment, and irrational fears.
 The BSCAH would consider that hypnosis essentially involves creating a state of mind in which normal thinking is suspended temporarily.
 In 1966 John Hartland wrote a book titled Medical and Dental Hypnosis and was directed specifically for the medical profession.

 The History of Hypnosis

 The Hypnotherapist Register of UK and Ireland talk about the use of trance states being traced back to before Christ in the temples of Babylonia (now Iraq), part of the ancient empire of Mesopotamia.
 Mesopotamia (known as the land between the rivers) was a cultural and scientific area with a highly developed civilization, where the people would instigate dreaming to find answers to problems.